Redsskull/weather-intelligence-system/README.md

 ## Prerequisites

 The installation requires:
+- **On Linux/macOS:**
   - Python 3.x
   - Go
   - Git
   - A Unix-like operating system (Linux/macOS)
+- **On Windows:**
+  - PowerShell 5.1 or later
+  - Python 3.x
+  - Go
+  - Git

 ## What the Installation Does

+**On Linux/macOS:**
 1. Clones the repository to `~/.local/share/weather-intelligence-system`
 2. Builds the Go components
 3. Sets up a Python virtual environment
 4. Installs the `weather` and `weather-collector` binaries to `~/.local/bin` (or `~/bin` if `~/.local/bin` doesn't exist)
 5. Optionally adds the installation directory to your PATH in your shell configuration

+**On Windows:**
+1. Downloads the repository to `$env:LOCALAPPDATA\weather-intelligence-system`
+2. Builds the Go components
+3. Sets up a Python virtual environment
+4. Installs the `weather` command as a PowerShell script and batch file to `$env:LOCALAPPDATA\Programs\weather-intelligence-system`
+5. Automatically adds the installation directory to your user PATH environment variable

 ## Post-Installation